Finding Critical ValuesIn Exercises 17–20, refer to the informati... | Channels for Pearson+

 1

 Step 1: Identify the type of hypothesis test being conducted (e.g., one-tailed or two-tailed).
 This is determined by the alternative hypothesis (H1).
-If H1 specifies a direction (e.g., greater than or less than), it is a one-tailed test.
-If it does not specify a direction (e.g., not equal to), it is a two-tailed test.
+For example, if H1 states that a parameter is greater than or less than a value, it is a one-tailed test.
+If H1 states that a parameter is not equal to a value, it is a two-tailed test.

 Step 2: Determine the degrees of freedom (if applicable).
 For example, in a t-test, the degrees of freedom are typically calculated as df = n - 1, where n is the sample size.

-Step 3: Use the significance level (α = 0.05) and the type of test (one-tailed or two-tailed) to find the critical value(s) from the appropriate statistical table (e.g., z-table for a z-test, t-table for a t-test, or chi-square table for a chi-square test).
-For a two-tailed test, divide α by 2 to find the critical values for both tails.
+Step 3: Use the significance level (α = 0.05) and the type of test (one-tailed or two-tailed) to find the critical value(s) from the appropriate statistical table (e.g., z-table, t-table, or chi-square table).
+For a two-tailed test, divide α by 2 to find the critical values for each tail.

 Step 4: Compare the test statistic (calculated from the sample data) to the critical value(s).
 If the test statistic falls in the critical region (beyond the critical value(s)), reject the null hypothesis (H0).
 Otherwise, fail to reject H0.

-Step 5: Conclude the hypothesis test by interpreting the result in the context of the problem.
-For example, if H0 is rejected, state that there is sufficient evidence to support the alternative hypothesis (H1).
-If H0 is not rejected, state that there is insufficient evidence to support H1.
+Step 5: State the conclusion in the context of the problem.
+For example, if H0 is rejected, explain what this means in terms of the original claim or research question.

 Verified video answer for a similar problem: